 A number of graph files are available via ftp.
 See also the G&G overview, where pictures of many of these graphs are shown.
 If you have interesting graphs/digraphs/groups, please consider posting them on this website.
 Examples are strongly regular graphs, distance regular graphs, incidence graphs of finite geometries or BIBDs, catalogs of cubic graphs, quartic graphs, torus maps, transitive graphs, etc. Send them by e-mail, together with any additional information that may be useful.

-G&G text format for graphsGraphs are stored in a standard text format.
+Graphs are stored in the G&G ascii format.
 The graph of the cube is used as an example.

 Graphs in this format are very easily input.

 The graph adjacencies can be followed by the (h,v)-coordinates of the vertices.
 These are the horizontal and vertical offsets from the top left corner of the window.
 For the example above, coordinates appear as follows.&Coordinates

 -5 146 74

 Additional optional information can also be included, such as the colour of the vertices, and a renaming of the points.
 Save some graphs in text format using G&G to see the format used.